 Consistently higher utility bills may signal the need for a new electrical panel.
 Increase in energy costs can result from rusted or weakened wiring, which leads to inefficient electricity distribution.

-Lights should only dim during outage issues or with loose bulbs.
-When your lights dim, especially when using appliances such as microwaves and air conditioners, this is often a sign of a loose connection or something that fails with your panel.
+Lights should only dim during power outages or when you have loose bulbs.
+If your lights dim, especially when using power-hungry appliances like microwaves and air conditioners, it could point to loosen connections or panel issues.

 Above are the after pictures of the electrical panels Milton Electric Recently Replaced.

-Many panels are also inferior.
-For example, Zinsco and Federal Pacific panels, prevalent brands in the 1960s-70s, are considered no longer safe to use due to breakers melting and problems with the aluminum bus bars, causing a fire.
+Certain electrical panel brands, like Zinsco and Federal Pacific panels, which were popular in the 1960s-70s, are now considered unsafe due to breakers melting and problems with aluminum bus bars, posing fire risks.

 Yes!
 Working on an electrical panel can be hazardous, especially if you lack the required licensing and expertise.
 This is not a DIY project to undertake lightly.
 Mistakes can result in severe damage or even dangerous situations.
 For any electrical panel concerns or replacements, it is strongly recommended to contact the professionals at Milton at 410-276-3420 for a safe and reliable solution.